Birdbrain (album)

-Birdbrain is the second album by American alternative rock band Buffalo Tom, released in 1990.
+Birdbrain is the second studio album by American alternative rock band Buffalo Tom, released in 1990.
 J Mascis again assisted with production, alongside Sean Slade.
 Buffalo Tom singer/guitarist Bill Janovitz said that Mascis's influence probably accented the band's edgier side.
+Mascis is credited as "Monte Rose" for a guitar solo on the title track.

-The CD version includes a cover of The Psychedelic Furs' "Heaven," as well as a live acoustic version of "Reason Why," a song from Buffalo Tom's self-titled debut album.
+The CD version includes a cover of the Psychedelic Furs' "Heaven," as well as a live acoustic version of "Reason Why," a song from Buffalo Tom's self-titled debut album.